 NHS Continuing Healthcare: 3 mistakes you might not notice

-In this week’s article, Angela Sherman, director of Care To Be Different, highlights 3 mistakes in NHS Continuing Healthcare assessments that you may not even notice…
+In this week’s article highlights 3 mistakes in NHS Continuing Healthcare assessments that you may not even notice…

 These 3 mistakes come from my personal experience fighting for NHS Continuing Healthcare funding for my own relatives – but they are often repeated in funding assessments for many other people, too.